 - Breathing issues

 Although many frenectomy procedures are safe to perform on most infants to prevent future problems and correct feeding issues, they can be performed at any age.
 If you or your child have been referred for a frenectomy, please contact our practice for treatment.
-Dr. Smith can perform this minimally invasive procedure at our state-of-the-art office in Grove City, OH.
+Dr. Smith and Dr. Stern can perform this minimally invasive procedure at our state-of-the-art offices in Grove City and Powell, OH.

 Sometimes the upper frenulum can attach too low on the gums, forcing a gap between the front teeth.
 This is known as diastema and is another common reason for needing a frenectomy procedure.
 Treating diastema is similar to a tongue or lip tie treatment.
 The frenulum will either be removed completely or snipped and reattached into a more optimal position.